anasommer/bid-app/README.md

 ## Goal

-Using the provided API and API documentation, create a functioning user interface that allows for viewing, posting, searching and bidding on auction listings.
+To take the skills learned over the past three semesters and create an auction website.

-To complete the required features, you will also need to make use of GET, POST, and PUT HTTP methods.
+To complete the required features, I used GET, POST, and PUT HTTP methods.

-Using localStorage is highly recommended, especially for storing JWT tokens.

-A finished project fulfils the requirements below with an easy to use and error-free user interface.

 ## Description

-The goal of the Semester Project 2 is to show student's Javascript, API and design techniques to implement the front-end functionality for a auction application.

-Using provided NorOff API and API documentation, I have been tasked to create a functioning user interface that allows for viewing, posting, searching and bidding on auction listings.

-I used CRUD methods to get, post, and put posts.
+An auction site is looking to launch a website where users can add items to be bid on and bid on items other users have put up for auction.

+When a new user joins the website, they are given 1000 credits to use on the site.
+They can get credits by selling items and use credit by buying items.
+Non-registered users can search through the listings, but only registered users can make bids on listings.

 ## Built With